-The Office of Sponsored Programs (OSP) is a support structure and seeks to assist faculty members in a variety of ways — identifying funding sources; assisting with the development of proposals, including the development of a budget; proposal processing, which includes pre-and post-award administration of grants or contract; and review.
+The Office of Sponsored Programs (OSP) is a support structure and seeks to assist faculty members in a variety of ways — assist with budget development; proposal processing, pre-and post-award administration of grants and contract.
 In addition, the OSP is an advocate for a campus environment that is conducive to the research enterprise, and advises the administration on matters of regulatory compliance, internal sponsorship of scholarly activities and other related issues.

-The OSP is the primary mechanism for providing direct assistance to faculty and staff in identifying appropriate sources for external funds of sponsored projects and programs.
+The OSP is the primary mechanism for providing direct assistance to faculty and staff in processing requests for external funds of sponsored projects and programs.
 Sponsored projects usually include a line item budget which states monetary needs of the project.
 This budget may or may not include indirect costs.

 The mission of the Office of Sponsored Programs is to serve as an advocate for a campus environment conducive to the research enterprise and advise the administration on matters of regulatory compliance, internal sponsorship of scholarly activities and other related issues.
-The office also seeks to assist faculty members in identifying funding sources, assisting with development and review of proposals, and assuring compliance.
+The office also seeks to assist faculty members in the development and review of proposals, and assuring award compliance.

 The Office of Sponsored Programs works closely with the Office of Institutional Advancement to process funded projects here at the university.
 The following chart should be used when processing your proposal application.